 This track will teach you the fundamentals of optics in theory and practice, as well as understanding of high-end optical systems like microscopes, telescopes, interferometers and digital mirror devices.
 This expertise is combined with mechatronic system design treating dynamics and motion control.

 Reliable systems for moving people and goods are cornerstones of modern society.
-Transport Engineering (TE) focuses on the sustainable and effective development, design, construction and operation of marine and ground transport systems.
+Transport Engineering and Logistics(TEL) focuses on the sustainable and effective development, design, construction and operation of marine and ground transport systems.
 Often this includes the integration of different modes of transportation.
 It also addresses such issues as mechanical and energy supply and conversion systems on ships.